- 1 Top 7 Best Network Switches Compared

 WHY WE LIKE IT: The Aumox 5-port Gigabit switch is a highly versatile device that lets you add a security system, a gaming console, a network camera, and other devices using Ethernet cables.
 It’s an excellent choice for tech-savvy households that need to optimize their home network for multiple smart devices.

 The Aumox switch features five auto-negotiation Gigabit ports that can expand your network’s capacity, allowing power users to run high-bandwidth applications without encountering interference or lag.
 It can be used to connect a wide range of devices, from gaming consoles to network cameras and IPTVs.
 All ports support line speeds of up to 1000 Mbps, which guarantee smooth and stable data transmissions and video playback.

 Its sturdy steel housing offers excellent durability, as well as heat dissipation performance.
 Perhaps the best thing about the Aumox switch is its lightning protection system.
 It prevents potential lightning damages to the device, guaranteeing reliable outdoor security surveillance.

 How We Decided

-There are all kinds of network switches on the market.
-To narrow down our search, we focused on devices that are geared towards small network environments, with 5 to 24 ports that offer speeds ranging from 10/100/1000 Mbps to 10/100/1000 Gbps.
-We selected switches that offer hassle-free setup and configuration, which any homeowner can deploy.
+There are all kinds of network Ethernet switches on the market.
+To narrow down our search, we focused on devices that are geared towards small network environments, with a fair number of ports (5 to 24 ports) that offer speeds ranging from 10/100/1000 Mbps to 10/100/1000 Gbps.
+We selected switches that offer plug and play hassle-free setup and configuration, which any homeowner can deploy.
 Finally, we chose devices that have power- and energy-saving functionalities, which can minimize up to 82% of energy consumption costs.